jwillp/jwillp-portfolio/user/pages/03.projects/04.goat-engine/project_view.md

 category: 'Personal Project'
 ---

-Goat Engine is a 2D cross-platform opiniated Java game developpement engine based on the libGDX framework.
+Goat Engine is a 2D cross-platform opiniated Java game development engine based on the libGDX framework.
 Being based on libGDX it works on Windows, Linux, Mac OS X, Android, WebGL enabled browsers and iOS.

 ===